Punctuation Tips for Your Resume

 Hyphens

-As per the rules, hyphens are used in compound adjectives before a noun, for example, “hard-working individual”.
-If you have two adjectives modifying the same words, like “mid- and senior-level managers”, the hyphen is used after the first.
-Again, follow the consistency closely.
-If you use ‘client-focused’ in a summary and then your job descriptions gives ‘client focused’ without the hyphen, it destroys all the good impression.
+As per the rules, hyphens are used in compound adjectives before a noun, for example, a hard-working individual.
+If you have two adjectives modifying the same words, like mid- and senior-level managers, the hyphen is used after the first.

 Colons

 Colons are generally used to separate two clauses when the second clause is related to the first.
-“Language proficiency: Fluent in Spanish and French” is the example of correct use of colons.
+“Language proficiency: Fluent in Spanish and French” is an example of the correct use of colons.

 Semicolons

 Semicolon is a useful piece of punctuation if used correctly.
-The basic rule is as follows: semicolons usually separate two clauses when the second clause isn’t directly related to the first.
-You can also use it to separate elements which already have commas.
-This will look like that: ‘Advanced user of MS Office, Excel, PowerPoint; Mac OS; and QuickBooks’.
-However, if you are hesitating whether to use a semicolon, it’s better to rewrite the text, as the semicolons used wrong are a turn-off.
+The basic rule is as follows: semicolons usually separate two clauses when the second clause isn't directly related to the first.
+You can also use it to separate elements that already have commas.

 Commas